 - How can I integrate current information and tools we already use into the model?

-- How can dynamic simulation® help to account for both planned and unplanned downtime within the system?
+- How can dynamic simulation® help to account for both planned and unplanned downtimes within the system?

 With the economy as it is and funds being more closely scrutinized before spending authorization, it is imperative you understand the advantageous and capabilities of a system before making a purchase.
 Simcad Pro's patented dynamic simulation® engine delivers unmatched technology to users looking to identify, analyze and optimize manufacturing operations.